Mohammed-Omair/Mohammed-Omair/README.md

 ---

 I am a passionate software engineer with a strong focus on cloud-native technologies, DevOps, and infrastructure automation.
 I enjoy building scalable and efficient solutions using Kubernetes, Docker, and Terraform while continuously learning and adapting to emerging tools and practices.
-With certifications like CKA and AWS Solutions Architect, I have hands-on experience in managing cloud infrastructure and developing multi-language applications.
 Beyond coding, I’m enthusiastic about sharing knowledge, contributing to open-source projects, and fostering communities that thrive on innovation and collaboration.
 Let’s create something impactful together!

 ---